 - About 2/3 of people who complete suicide are depressed at the time of their deaths.
 Depression that is untreated, undiagnosed, or ineffectively treated is the number 1 cause of suicide.

-Suicidal behavior is complex and not a response to one problem that a person is experiencing.
+Suicidal behaviour is complex and not a response to one problem that a person is experiencing.
 Some risk factors vary with age, gender, or ethnic group and may occur in combination or change over time.
 Surviving family members not only suffer the trauma of losing a loved one to suicide, but they may also themselves be at higher risk for suicide and emotional problems.

 General Statistics (USA)